odoo/documentation/survey/overview/time_random.rst

 | When you randomize a survey, you allow for the questions to be shuffled in a random order every
   time someone opens the questionnaire.
 This can be useful to avoid having respondents looking at each others' answers.
 | To do so, under the tab *Options*, enable *Randomized per section*.
-Now, on the tab *Options*, set
+Now, under the tab *Questions*,
-  how many of the questions in that section should be taken into account during the shuffling.
+  set how many of the questions in that section should be taken into account during the shuffling.

 .. image:: media/random_question.png
    :align: center